PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 Thanks to these 3 features the estimation of the lanes appears to be pretty accurate and stable on the images and videos provided for this project.

 **8. Weighted image construction**
-The estimated left and right lines are superimposed on the original image.
+The estimated left and right lines are overlayed on the original image.

 ![alt text][image7]